Buying property in Bali?

 Which areas in Bali will have the best price growth over the next 5 years?

-The top three areas in Bali expected to have the best price growth over the next five years are the Canggu spillover corridor (Pererenan, Seseh, Cemagi), the Bukit Peninsula growth belt (Ungasan, Pecatu, Bingin), and practical hubs near Denpasar (Renon, parts of Jimbaran).
+The three areas in Bali most likely to lead price growth over the next five years are the Canggu spillover zone (Pererenan, Seseh, and Cemagi), the Bukit Peninsula growth belt (Ungasan, Pecatu, and Bingin), and Sanur, which is quietly building a reputation as a family and long-stay alternative to the busier south.

 What property type will give the best return in Bali over 5 years as of 2026?